gleanerio/archetype/networks/oceans/README.md

 ## Introduction

-In this session, we'll explore leveraging structured data on the internet to establish a knowledge graph serving as a comprehensive master data catalog for community resources.
+In this session, we'll explore leveraging structured data on the web to establish a knowledge graph serving as a comprehensive master data catalog for community resources.
 The discussion will showcase various strategies for generating data productions that align with community objectives.